therivenman/pygop/README.md

 - Set bulb/fixture on/off and dim level by did or bulb/fixture name
 - Set room on/off and dim level by rid or room name
 - Robust error checking and easy to read error messages
-- Command line utitlity to access all API features
+- Command line utility to access all API features

 ### Future Features / Work